FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 AprilTag Pose
 -------------

-Beyond ID code, the new FTC SDK also provides **pose** data, namely position and orientation (rotation) from the **camera’s point of view**.
-This requires a **flat AprilTag**, which was not possible with curved FTC POWERPLAY Signal Sleeves.
+Beyond ID code, the new SDK also provides **pose** data, namely position and orientation (rotation) from the **camera’s point of view**.
+This requires a **flat AprilTag**, which was not possible with curved POWERPLAY Signal Sleeves.

 Let’s look again at the camera preview image, called LiveView, from a Robot